cr806/phorest_pipeline/Instructions.md

 # Finally
 9. At any point in the main menu, press `Q` to quit, any processes that have been started will continue to run
-10. Run `uv run phorest.py` to start the master process controller TUI again, running processes will be listed and can be controlled (i.e. stopped or started again) as outlined above
+10. Run `phorest` to start the master process controller TUI again, running processes will be listed and can be controlled (i.e. stopped or started again) as outlined above